 Toggle: English / Spanish

-A ruptured eardrum is an opening or hole in the eardrum, which separates the outer and middle ear.
-When the eardrum is damaged, the hearing may be harmed.
+A ruptured eardrum is an opening or hole in the eardrum.
+The eardrum is a thin piece of tissue that separates the outer and middle ear.
+Damage to the eardrum may harm hearing.

 Tympanic membrane perforation; Eardrum - ruptured or perforated; Perforated eardrum

-Ear infections may cause a ruptured eardrum, more often in children.
+Ear infections may cause a ruptured eardrum.
+This occurs more often in children.
 The infection causes pus or fluid to build up behind the eardrum.
 As the pressure increases, the eardrum may break open (rupture).

 Damage to the eardrum can also occur from: